≡ Menu

 Con #1 – More Risk / In the Market

 The risk of a variable life policy is acceptable only because there is hopefully a comparable amount of reward.
-In other words, the risks are warranted because of the rewards.
+In other words, the risks are warranted because of the reward from the underlying investment.

 Con #2 – Higher Cost

-Due to the fact that the VUL cash value is being invested in the financial markets, there are additional oversight, policy charges and management fees.
+Due to the fact that the variable universal life insurance policy’s cash value is being invested in the financial markets, there are additional oversight, policy charges and management fees.
 So the VUL typically has a higher cost per year than a comparable Universal Life policy.

-Besides, no one actually buys term, figures out the difference in price between term and permanent coverage, and then invests accordingly.
+Besides, no one actually buys term insurance, figures out the difference in price between term and permanent coverage, and then invests accordingly.

 And what this tired mantra fails to take into account is the tremendous leverage associated with the life insurance death benefit, missing from any mutual fund.